Danieleg82/AzFireWallPremium-MH/README.md

 Let's start by creating a new certificate to be associated to our published website.

+The public name of our exposed website will be "Azfw.example.com", and our Application Gateway will perform (through Azure Firewall) the redirection to the real website.

 From your PC, start a Windows Powershell session as administrator, and run the following:

 ```